 Types of support budgets

 Every person living with a disability has different needs.
-Your NDIS funding is there to help you meet your short and medium to long-term goals in your NDIS plan.
+Your NDIS funding is there to provide you with the supports you need for your disability and help you work towards your goals.

-Your funding is based on what is ‘reasonable’ and ‘necessary’ to achieve your goals, in addition to the support provided by family, friends, and other community and government services.
+Your funding is based on what is ‘reasonable’ and ‘necessary’ to pursue your goals, in addition to the support provided by family, friends, and other community and government services.

 There are three types of support budgets that may be funded in your NDIS plan.